 [Tweet “While Adderall is an effective drug for people with ADHD, it is frequently abused by people who seek to improve their performance at work or school.”]

 6. It can take up to three or four weeks to completely withdraw from Adderall.
 Addiction programs can provide much-needed support during the difficult withdrawal phase.

 7. Abusing Adderall can send you to the emergency room.
 One study shows that Adderall-related ER visits have increased by 156 percent in a recent five-year span.

 8. Adderall and alcohol don’t mix.
 Many young adults take Adderall before going out for the night, either to help them stay up later or simply to enjoy the euphoric effect of the drug; however, drinking while taking this medication can be dangerous.
 Mixing these two substances can increase the risk of heart attacks, even if you’re not taking high doses of Adderall.

 9. Some people who abuse Adderall experience disturbing mental symptoms, including hallucinations, paranoia, and psychotic episodes.
 The drug has also been found to trigger depression in some individuals.

 10. One of the most frightening risks associated with Adderall addiction or abuse is sudden death.
 Most cases of fatalities involving Adderall occurred in people who had structural problems in their heart– conditions that the average person wouldn’t even be aware that they had.

 Adderall may help you study harder or work longer hours, but the risk of substance addiction is high.
 If you or someone you love is struggling with Adderall addiction, it’s important to know that addiction treatment programs are available for this drug.
+Find substance abuse rehab programs that work.
 There are many ways to treat addiction–with the right substance abuse therapy, you can break free from Adderall addiction and begin a healthy new lifestyle.